 - Take one piece of dough (keep the others covered to prevent them from drying out) and flatten it into an oval disk between the palms of your hands.
 Set a pasta roller on the widest setting, and slip the disk of dough in the roller to thin it out.
 Fold the strip of dough in half so the two short sides meet, and slip the dough into the roller again, fold in first.
 Repeat 3 or 4 times until the dough feels supple; you are essentially kneading the dough in the process.
 If it gets sticky at any point, dust it with a little flour.

 - Switch the pasta roller to the next (= narrower) setting and slip the dough in (just once this time) to thin it out.
-Repeat with the subsequent settings until you reach setting #5, and get a thin, long rectangularish sheet of dough.
+Repeat with the subsequent settings until you get a thin, long rectangularish sheet of dough.
+(On my pasta roller, it's setting 5, out of 9 total.)
 Place it on one of the prepared baking sheets, or a flour-dusted peel if you're using a bread stone.

 - (If you don't have a pasta roller, perhaps you can borrow one from a friend?
 Otherwise, roll up your sleeves, whip out your rolling pin, and roll the dough out as thinly as you can.)